Crownstone-Community/cloud-v2/doc/SYNCING.md

 #### Cache the bootloader and firmware database in memory
 This is a small bit of data and saves a few DB calls.
 We could update this every 30 minutes, and on invocation of change calls or something.

-#### Keep a 2 second cache of sync data to be able to safer handle reply phases (actually check the times again)
+#### Keep a 2 second cache of sync data to be able to safer handle reply phases (actually check the times again on update)